The Red Sweeps Morgan State, Loses Momentum to Iowa

 The Red would have the upper hand for the rest of the game.
 Konvicka led the Red’s offense with 52 attempted kills, 20 of which landed and resulted in a match-high .386 hitting percentage.
 This marks the second time the sophomore has reached the 20-kill performance this season, the first being when she netted a career-high 25 kills in the Red’s 3-1 win against Niagara.

-Sophomore setter Doga Ozalp carried the Red to their lead in assists (43-35) over Morgan State by administering 39 assists total.
+Sophomore setter Doga Ozalp carried the Red to its lead in assists (43-35) over Morgan State by administering 39 assists total.
 The Red had the statistical lead in almost every other category including service aces (5-4), three of which came from senior libero Kate Stration.

 “Overall, I think we did a really great job,” Konvicka said.
 “We’re just trying to get more consistent with things and just connecting all the dots all at the same time.”